afshinrahmati/NestJs/README.md

 3) It enables easy substitution of dependencies, making it simpler to change implementations or mock dependencies during testing.
 4) It encourages better code organization and reuse by separating concerns and promoting a more modular architecture.

+# @Inject
+@Inject() tells Nest, "Hey, I know this says it is a Logger class, but really inject the provider with the injection token I tell you", which is useful for things like using specific instances of, say, a Logger class. token for the path the type
 # DI(Dependency Injection) Container Flow
 * that is a design pattern
 1) startUp and Register all classs with Container.